Love spending time outdoors?

 4-H Wild Spartans Series explores science careers.

+Are you a Wild Spartan?
 Join 4-H staff as we take a look into life working with fisheries and wildlife!
 Follow along as we climb through bogs, peer into bear dens, mist net songbirds, snorkel for fish, or perhaps even tag deer.
 Meet researchers, learn about their field work, and the education and career path they've followed to get there.
-Find details and Wild Spartans recordings here.

 Awards, Contests, Grants & Career Preparation Opportunities